The South Coast Cabinet of Curiosities

 The arrowheads you see here were not crafted in comfort.
 They were made for a world where every movement mattered.
 Where skill meant survival.

-Beside them, hairs of the Mammoth!
-A reminder that these were not distant creatures of imagination, but part of the same world we lived in but not everythings that feels ancient is gone...
+Beside them, hairs of the Mammoth and a guitar pick carved from its mighty tusk!
+A reminder that these were not distant creatures of imagination, but part of the same world we lived in.

-The Draco - a gliding lizard often called a dragon, still lives today, carrying the silhouette of something far older.
+The Draco - a gliding lizard often called the dragon lizard, still lives today, carrying the silhouette of something far older.
 A creature that blurs the line between past and present, reality and legend.

 Mysteries of Australia and the South Pacific